IndigoUnited/js-dejavu/README.md

 ```

 Note that once a class is unlocked, its subclasses cannot be locked.
+Also, although undeclared members are allowed, they will not have their access controlled (they are interpreted as public).
 ### Notes ###

 Please avoid using object constructors for strings, objects, booleans and numbers: